7wei/shareuhack/_posts/blinkist-an-efficient-way-to-get-key-ideas/index.md

 <!-- en-US -->

-If you like reading, do you often feel that there is not enough time?
-Do you prefer to read nonfiction works?
-This article shares an efficient reading APP-Blinkist, which allows you to read and absorb the knowledge of a whole book in just fifteen minutes.
+Reading is something you probably like, but do you sometimes feel that you don't have time to do it?
+Would you prefer to read nonfiction?
+In this article, we share a reading app called Blinkist, which allows you to read and absorb the knowledge of a whole book in just fifteen minutes.

 ## Blinkist Introduction